Seisen Jogakuin College

 Seisen Jogakuin College (清泉女学院大学, Seisen jogakuin daigaku) is a Catholic private women's college in Nagano, Nagano, Japan.
 The predecessor of the school was founded in 1961, and it was chartered as a university in 2003.

+Degrees

 The college offers a 4-year degree in the Faculty of Human Studies, as well as 2-year degrees in either the Department of Early Childhood Education or the Department of International Communication.

+Campus expansion

 Since 2016, it has proposed to open a new campus next to the east exit of Nagano Station with a new nursing major.
 Construction on the new campus began in April 2018.